-- Color is represented by the mean RGB value of the $10 \times 10$ pixel region in the center of the object. - Shape is represented by five geometric features computed on the bounding box of each object: height, width, height-to-width ratio, ratio of the larger to the smaller dimension (height/width), and bounding box area. - Position is represented by the horizontal and vertical position of the of center of the region. - Spatial relations are encoded by a set of three spatial features suggested in Regier (1996) that are measured between pairs of objects.
+- Color is represented by the mean RGB value of the 10x10 pixel region in the center of the object. - Shape is represented by five geometric features computed on the bounding box of each object: height, width, height-to-width ratio, ratio of the larger to the smaller dimension (height / width), and bounding box area.

+- Position is represented by the horizontal and vertical position of the of center of the region. - Spatial relations are encoded by a set of three spatial features suggested in [17] that are measured between pairs of objects.
 The first feature is the angle (relative to the horizon) of the line connecting the centers of area of an object pair.
 The second feature is the shortest distance between the edges of the objects.
 The third feature measures the angle (relative to the horizon) of the line which connects the two most proximal points of the objects.

-To summarize, each object is represented by a 10-dimensional feature vector (3 color features, 5 shape, and 2 position).
-The spatial relation between each pair of objects is represented by three additional spatial features.
-In real time operation, the visual analysis system captures and processes video frames at a rate of 15 Hz.
+To summarize, each object is represented by a ten-dimensional feature vector (3 color features, 5 shape, and 2 position).
+The spatial relation between each pair of objects is represented by 3 additional spatial features.
+In real time operation, the visual analysis system captures and processes video frames at a rate of 15Hz.
 When Fuse detects the onset of a spoken utterances, the visual frame co-occurring with the start of the utterance is captured, and the resulting visual features are used to provide context for processing of the entire spoken utterance.
 Changes made to the scene once the utterance has begun are ignored.

-5. Speech decoding
+5. Speech Decoding

 The role of the speech decoder is to find word sequences that best explain acoustic input.
-The decoding strategy and algorithms are based on standard methods.
-Speech is represented using a 24-band Mel-scaled cepstral acoustic representation (Rabiner and Juang, 1993).
-Words are modeled by concatenating context sensitive phoneme (triphone) models based on continuous-density three-state, Hidden Markov Models (Rabiner, 1989).
-Speech decoding is accomplished using a time-synchronous Viterbi beam search (Rabiner, 1989).
-The decoder has been tested on standard speech recognition test corpora and performs competitively with other research platforms, and thus serves as a useful baseline for the experiments presented here (Yoder, 2001).
+Since the main contribution of the Fuse architecture lies in the treatment of language modeling, this section briefly summarizes the speech decoder.
+The decoding strategy and algorithms are all based on previously published work.
+The decoder has been tested on standard speech recognition test corpora and performs competitively with other research platforms, and thus serves as a useful baseline for the experiments presented here [26].

+Speech is represented using a 24-band Mel-scaled cepstral acoustic representation [16].
+Words are modeled by concatenating context sensitive phoneme (triphone) models based on continuous-density three-state, Hidden Markov Models [15].
+Speech decoding is accomplished using a time-synchronous Viterbi beam search [15].